-Search engines are developed in a number of configurations that reflect for applications they are specifically designed.
-Search engines such as Yahoo! and Google are able to crawl or capture, large volumes of data, and then deliver sub-second response times to queries submitted daily across the globe.
-Desktop search engines such as the Microsoft Vista search feature is able to rapidly incorporate documents, email, and web pages, as well as provide an intuitive interface.
+Search engines are developed in a number of configurations that reflect applications they are specifically designed for Search engines such as Yahoo! and Google is able to crawl or capture, large volumes of data, and then deliver sub-second response times to queries submitted daily across the globe.
+Desktop search engines such as the Microsoft Vista search feature are able to rapidly incorporate documents, email, and web pages, as well as provide an intuitive interface.

 Web crawlers are also known as robots, worms, wanderers, spiders, knowbots, and walkers.
 The first crawler – Wanderer – was developed in 1993.
 Google search engine uses different machines for crawling, and these crawlers consist of five primary components which operate in different processes.
-URL server processor reads URLs out of file and forwards them to numerous other crawler processes.
-In addition, each crawler process operates on different machines, which is single threaded.
+URL server processor reads URLs out of the file and forwards them to numerous other crawler processes.
+In addition, each crawler process operates on different machines, which are single-threaded.
 This process uses asynchronous I/O to obtain data from up to 300 Web servers at a time.

-According to Statista, Google dominated the search engine market, maintaining 88.47% revenue share as of April 2019.
-Majority of Google’s revenue is generated through advertising.
+According to Statista, Google dominated the search engine market, maintaining an 88.47% revenue share as of April 2019.
+The majority of Google’s revenue is generated through advertising.
 Google offers various services such as mail, enterprise products, productivity tools, mobile devices, and others.

-Bing: Microsoft’s search engine, Bing ranks websites based on webpage content, number, and quality of the websites that link to pages, and relevance of the website’s content to keywords.
+Bing: Microsoft’s search engine, Bing ranks websites based on webpage content, the number, and quality of the websites that link to pages, and the relevance of the website’s content to keywords.

 Yahoo!: Yahoo! search engine uses link analysis tools in order to determine page relevancy; however, content is important in deciding search relevance.

 AOL: AOL, commonly known as America Online, is a brand of Verizon Media, and is an American web portal and online service provider company.